 In July 2019, Trinity Laban welcomed students from The Juilliard School for a one-week collaborative project in celebration of the Merce Cunningham Centennial.

-Together, Trinity Laban and The Juilliard School students performed a Cunningham repertoire based MinEvent, staged by Robert Swinston, Director of the National Centre for Contemporary Dance in Angers, France and Trinity Laban Dance Lecturer Daniel Squire.
+Together, they performed a MinEvent, staged by Robert Swinston, Director of the National Centre for Contemporary Dance and Trinity Laban Dance Lecturer Daniel Squire.

 Staging: Robert Swinston & Daniel Squire